moozzz/cFDAP/README.md

 TODO
 ====

- * support of models with a different number of fit parameters
- * calculation of confidence intervals
  * statically linked GSL
  * cFDAP version for Windows 7
  * a simple GUI (preferably a Fiji plugin)